ultimatetostada/SaintsRowTools/README.md

 ### Other tools
  - **Saints Row IV Debug Print Hook:** a DLL file that provides simple output for Lua debug_print messages for Saints Row IV.

+## Licenses
+ - CmdLine is licensed under the Microsoft Public License as per https://www.nuget.org/packages/CmdLine.
+The license is included in the repository.
+ - The Saints Row IV Debug Print Hook is based on the Saints Row: The Third Debug Print Hook.
+The original license for the Saints Row: The Third Debug Print hook is also included in the repository.
+ - All other code is licensed under the WTFPL and may be used for any purpose.